edsloan/g.css/README.md

 ```

 #### Full width background
 Simply switch around the `g` and `r` classes in your markup and apply the background to the element holding the `r` class.
-Background images work great also, you can throw in the optional extras of `background-size: cover` to make sure the image will allways fill the full width and `background-position: 50% 50%` to vertically and horizontally center it.
+Background images work great also, you can throw in the optional extras of `background-size: cover` to make sure the image will always fill the full width and `background-position: 50% 50%` to vertically and horizontally center it.
 ```html
 <div class="r bg">
 	<div class="g">